-“Well I’ll spell it out for you then,” the man said.
+“Well I’ll spell it out for you,” the man said.
 “I have sat in this cell for over a hundred and fifty years being punished for a crime I didn’t commit.
 Does that seem fair to you?
-And here you are, a naughty boy for all your short life and yet you’ve never been punished.
+And here you are, a naughty boy for all your short life, and yet you’ve never been punished.
 Now that doesn’t seem fair either.”

 As the man spoke the cell door swung open and Nigel was somehow drawn in.
 Then, the door slammed shut behind him.
-Nigel could see the man more clearly now.
-He was painfully thin and dressed in shabby clothes that hung on him as if there was only a skeleton underneath.
+Nigel could see the man better now.
+He was painfully thin and dressed in shabby clothes.
+They hung on him as if there was only a skeleton underneath.
 He had a long beard and moustache which served to hid a broad grin.
 “I’m sorry you’ve been stuck here, but I really need to get back to my mum and dad now.
 It’s my birthday today,” Nigel said.